Serbian mafia: 2010s

 On 19 March, Boris Tadić vowed all-out war on the Serbian mafia, in particular drug trafficking that is considered the biggest threat in society.
 He claimed to have evidence that Serbian cartels have attempted to penetrate state institutions to destabilise the government.
 "The latest property seizures prove that those groups have laundered narco money by investing not only into their personal houses and land but also in tourism, factories and distribution of the press", Tadić said.
-On 28 March 2010, two Bosnian Serbs from Novi Pazar were arrested at Zagreb Airport with at least 1.7 kilograms of cocaine for the Serbian drug market.
+On 28 March 2010, two Bosniaks from Novi Pazar, Sandžak were arrested at Zagreb Airport with at least 1.7 kilograms of cocaine for the Serbian drug market.
 The pure cocaine came from Lima, Peru where they had spent the month traveling from Belgrade.
 The drugs were worth an estimated €70,000 on the streets of Croatia.